Goodness! Gracious!

 Check out The Taxonomicon , Discover Life , and the Tree Of Life web project to see where it fits in the hierarchy of things.

-Dr. Trappe sent us to Dr. Tom Bruns' website at UC Berkeley so we could download his 1974 article written with Dr. J.W.
+Dr. Trappe sent us to Dr. Tom Bruns' website at UC Berkeley so we could download the 1974 article Dr. Trappe wrote with Dr. J.W.
 Gerdemann on

 The Endogonaceae in the Pacific Northwest (15-mb pdf file), in which the genus Acaulospora is first described.